Counter

 }

 3. The third statement contains the core logic of this predicate.
-It declares that the "next value" of state counter must be equal to value.
-Note the ' notation here which can be only applied to a state variable, and means "the next value of the state variable after a valid state transition".
+It declares that the "next value" of counter must be equal to value.
+Note the ' notation here which can be only applied to a local variable, and means "the next value of the state variable after a valid state transition".

 The second predicate, called Increment, has a similar structure to Initialize.
 However, instead of initializing counter, It increments it by amount.
 Note that both counter (the current value) and counter' (the next value) are both used in the constraint to enforce that the next value is dependent on the current value, which was not the case in Initialize.